jp-wright/nfl_betting_market_analysis/README.md

 <img src="images/temp_with_domes.png" align="middle" alt="Temp distribution with domes" >

-<sub>__Figure 4005:__ The distribution of game-time temperatures from 1978-2016 show an expected distribution, except for the occurence of dome games which spikes the count for 67 °F.
+<sub>__Figure 4005:__ The distribution of game-time temperatures from 1978-2016 show an expected distribution, except for the occurrence of dome games which spikes the count for 67 °F.

 <BR>